On the enhancement of boundary layer skin friction by turbulence: an angular momentum approach: Background Theory

 \subsubsection{Reynolds stress and turbulent contribution}

-The second term on the right-hand side of Eq. \eqref{Ang-Mom Decomp.} represents the torque of the Reynolds stress.
+The second term on the right-hand side of Eq. \eqref{Ang-Mom Decomp.} represents the torque of the Reynolds shear stress, $-\overline{u^\prime v^\prime}$, henceforth called simply the Reynolds stress because other components of the Reynolds stress tensor do not play a significant role for the dynamics discussed in this paper.
 The Reynolds stress derivative in Eq. \eqref{Streamwise Mom-Def} integrates to zero across the boundary layer when not weighted by $y - \ell$, and thus does not contribute to the von K\'arm\'an momentum integral equation.
 However, the first moment of this term is

 which has no explicit dependence on $\ell$.
 The Reynolds torque quantifies the direct contribution of turbulence to increasing the boundary layers friction coefficient by redistributing momentum toward the wall.

-In contrast to the channel flow, the integral of the Reynolds stress is unweighted, emphasizing that the relative contribution of turbulent fluctuations to increased wall shear stress is different depending on the engineering context, i.e., whether one considers the friction in terms of the bulk velocity or the edge velocity.
-Indeed, if the first moment is used in the channel flow to write the friction factor in terms of $U_c$, then the Reynolds stress integral contribution will also be unweighted.
+In contrast to the channel flow, the integral of the Reynolds stress is unweighted.
+This fact emphasizes that the relative influence of turbulent fluxes on skin friction depends on the engineering context of the flow under consideration.
+That is, boundary layers are characterized by a freestream velocity and thus the turbulent enhancement of skin friction above that of an equivalent laminar flow proceeds from the first moment of momentum and leads to an unweighted integral of the Reynolds stress.
+In contrast, channel and pipe flows are characterized primarily by a mass flow rate (bulk velocity), so the turbulent enhancement of friction factor above that of an equivalent laminar flow uses the second moment of momentum to get a linearly weighted integral of the Reynolds stress.